TEPL-Team/TEPL/docs.md

 IF num % 2 == 0 THEN
   OUTPUT num+" is a even number!"
 ELSE THEN
-  OUTPTUT num+" is a odd number!"
+  OUTPUT num+" is a odd number!"
 END
 ```